 Remember in 2013, we had two potential good comets that got people excited only to disappoint.

 C/2011 L4 (PANSTARRS) reached naked eye brightness in March, but was significantly dimmer than predicted, and because it was very low above the horizon a lot of people missed it.
-Through a small telescope, it appeared like a dim smudge, and it was barely noticeable against the twilight sky.
+Through a small telescope, it appeared like a dim smudge with hints of a tail, and it was barely noticeable against the twilight sky.

 C/2012 S1 (ISON) was predicted to be possibly brighter than the Moon at perihelion, when it was brightening at a certain rate while in the outer solar system.
 But as it got closer, the rate slowed down significantly, and never became bright enough for naked eye casual viewers – ultimately it disintegrated after perihelion in late November.

-And now in April 2020, Comet C/2019 Y4 (ATLAS), another comet that brightened at an alarming rate in March has been confirmed to be breaking apart and dimming rapidly.
+And once more in April 2020, Comet C/2019 Y4 (ATLAS), another comet that brightened at an alarming rate in March, ended up breaking apart and rapidly dimmed out of view.
 Even though I gladly imaged it, I remember telling eager people “don‘t get your hopes up too much.”
 And sure enough, almost like it was on cue, the news broke out.

 Looks like we will have to wait again!
 What’s another 23 years and counting?!